-We use modal verbs to show if we believe something is a necessity, a possibility or volition (if you must do something, if we can do something or if we want to do something.
+We use modal verbs to express a necessity, a possibility or a volition (if you must do something, if we can do something or if we want to do something).

 We also use modal verbs to do things like asking permission, making requests and offers and so forth.

-The Italian modal verbs precede the infinitive of another verb and indicate a mode
+The Italian modal verbs always precede the infinitive of another verb and indicate a mode

-non posso aspettare (modal verb + infinitve )
+- non posso aspettare (modal verb + infinitive )

 Dovere + infinitive: to must, to have to, I need to